Child Custody in Corpus Christi, TX

 The Basics of the Child Custody Process

 Custody arrangements in Corpus Christi, Texas are often subject to family court orders and decisions.
 However, this is not always the case.
 Even when the split is amicable, hiring a child custody lawyer can help.
 Navigate the troubled waters of your custody battle with legal help.
-Many parents are able to come together to find a solution that works well for the child.
+Many parents can come together to find a solution that works well for the child.
 Oftentimes without needing to involve the court system.

 Mediation is not mandatory in civil cases in Corpus Christi, but a judge can make it obligatory at their discretion.
 The Office of the Attorney General reports that alternative dispute resolution can save time and money.
 In any number of predicaments, parties can become highly motivated to find an arrangement before leaving the choice up to a judge or jury.
 According to the Texas Association of Mediators, these sessions are private and try to reach a genial resolution.